Looking for a solution to let shoppers at your WooCommerce store choose delivery dates on products with custom lead times?

 WooCommerce Delivery Slots

-Give shoppers the option to efficiently choose their delivery date and/or time.Get the plugin
+Give shoppers the option to efficiently choose their delivery date and/or time.Start your free trial now

 In the General Settings tab, you can: